 Bubble tea is easy to make, even for people who are not that familiar with their kitchen.
 Bubble tea is very flexible, it can be turned into a regular milk tea, mousse tea, fruity milk tea or coconut water tea.
 For health-conscious individuals, bubble tea is a gluten-free drink hence you can take as much as you want and feel no guilt at all or you can go with ‘matcha’ bubble tea!

-This is a good question because although bubble tea is healthy, enjoyable to have, especially during summer and is flavorful, it is not advisable to give bubble tea to babies.
+This is a good question because although bubble tea is healthy, enjoyable to have, especially during summer and is flavorful, it is not advisable to give it to babies.
 The tapioca or boba pearl of bubble tea can cause choking among babies and infants so beware.